Patrick.net is an anonymous forum where ideas censored in the mainstream press are available for discussion in a civil manner.

 You cannot pick your own password on patrick.net.
 The goal of this is to prevent people from using, say, their bank password on patrick.net, so that if this site gets hacked, their bank account is still secure.
 You'd be amazed at how many people use the same password for everything.

 patrick.net has never received a national security letter.

 Patrick.net is deliberately not to be found on Google, the greatest invader of privacy in the world.
 Please report any patrick.net content found on Google to firstname.lastname@example.org

 Sorry, this is necessary because lawyers.

-You agree not to copy/collect images from patrick.net via robots, spiders, scripts, scrapers, crawlers, or any automated or manual equivalent (e.g., by hand) and to pay $10,000 for each infraction.
+You agree not to copy/collect images or videos from patrick.net via robots, spiders, scripts, scrapers, crawlers, or any automated or manual equivalent (e.g., by hand) and to pay $10,000 for each infraction.